okoala/awesome-stars/README.md

 - [explainshell](https://github.com/idank/explainshell) - match command-line arguments to their help text
 - [bokeh](https://github.com/bokeh/bokeh) - Interactive Web Plotting for Python
 - [deprecated.pies](https://github.com/timothycrosley/deprecated.pies) - The simplest (and tastiest) way to write one program that runs on both Python 2 and Python 3.
-- [nupic](https://github.com/numenta/nupic) - Numenta Platform for Intelligent Computing: a brain-inspired machine intelligence platform, and biologically accurate neural network based on cortical learning algorithms.
+- [nupic](https://github.com/numenta/nupic) - Numenta Platform for Intelligent Computing is an implementation of Hierarchical Temporal Memory (HTM), a theory of intelligence based strictly on the neuroscience of the neocortex.
 - [chromium-dashboard](https://github.com/GoogleChrome/chromium-dashboard) - Chromium Dashboard
 - [huxley](https://github.com/facebookarchive/huxley) - A testing system for catching visual regressions in Web applications.
 - [nova](https://github.com/openstack/nova) - OpenStack Compute (Nova)